c2mon/c2mon/docs/docs/user-guide/client-api/index.md

+---
+layout:   post
-# The C2MON Client API
+title:    The C2MON Client API

-Learn how to set up and use the C2MON Client API.
+Summary:  Learn how to set up and use the C2MON Client API.
 ---

 The C2MON Client API is written in Java and provides various service classes to interact with the server: